crowe32996/stock-market-buy-signals/README.md

 2. **Kafka Producer**: Fetches daily stock data for a list of symbols from Alpha Vantage and publishes to a Kafka topic.
 Note the run_producer Airflow variable that can be used to skip producer step to avoid hitting API limits.
 Alpha Vantage allows 25 requests per day, so with 25 stocks in pipeline, producer can only be run 1x per day.
 3. **Kafka Consumer**: Reads stock data from Kafka, stores it in PostgreSQL, and computes technical indicators (SMA, RSI, MACD, buy signals).
 4. **PostgreSQL Database**: Stores raw stock data and calculated indicators for analysis and reporting.
-5. **Airflow DAG**: Orchestrates running the producer, consumer, fetching results, running buy signnal effectiveness analysis, and emailing reports and visuals.
+5. **Airflow DAG**: Orchestrates running the producer, consumer, fetching results, running random forest ML models, and outputting probabilities of "buy" signal.
-6. **Email Notification**: Sends a daily report with stock data and computed signals.
-7. **Streamlit App**: Tracks most recent buy signals for each stock, analysis of signal effectiveness, and raw data
+7. **Streamlit App**: Tracks most recent "Buy", "Hold", and "Sell" signals for each stock, analyzes out-of-sample data signal results from 2024-present, and provides historical data.

 ---
 ## Screenshots